 Before finding fame as a pro poker player, Argentina's Leo Fernandez was a semi-professional chess player.
 After learning the game at just five years of age, he was good enough to reach FIDE international master level by the time he reached his late teens, and is still a highly ranked player today.
 Although he'd played casually for years, Leo began taking poker seriously in 2004, and soon found that many of the skills he'd learned playing chess and backgammon could be put to good use at the felt.

 When he isn’t playing poker, Leo is a fan of arts and music.
 He also likes extreme sports - finding the same buzz he gets from playing in major poker tournaments.
-Leo says that he’s proud to be the first member of the team from Argentina, and is looking forward to representing his homeland at the biggest live events around the world and online at PokerStars.
+Leo says that he’s proud to be the first member of the team from Argentina, and enjoys representing his homeland at the biggest live events around the world and online at PokerStars.
 He is a member of Team PokerStars Pro and plays online using the screen name ‘LeoFernandez’.

 |WPT Five Star World Poker Classic||April 2005||67th||$30,000|